Explore the latest 2025 NBA Draft Big Board from Babcock Hoops, highlighting standout prospects and key updates shaping this year's draft landscape.

 A terrific athlete, standing 6-foot-10, Bailey possesses raw talent and dynamic and tough shot-making ability that screams upside.
 His star potential is off the hook.

 Although he started the season slowly, he's gone from teasing with potential to producing at a high level.
-His explosive scoring and exceptional athleticism highlight his star potential--it's certainly not out of the question if he goes even higher.
+His explosive scoring and exceptional athleticism highlight his star potential.

 At 6'6", Jakucionis, a big on-ball guard from Lithuania, is a skilled playmaker and floor general with excellent vision and a great feel for the game.